3838438org/build-support/pkg/README.2.3.2.txt

         * More visuals supported
       * Fixed levels for CGWindows
       * Fullscreen-rooted support (same behavior as tiger)
+        * Added an option for getting access to the OSX menu bar while in fullscreen
       * Correctly follow system keyboard layout when enabled
       * Tooltips won't display from X11 apps "behind" native apps.
         * Apps like xeyes only get events when the mouse is actually over an X11 window now